This fact sheet was updated 12/16/20.

-Outbreaks are more likely to occur when populations that flock together in high densities are exposed to a common source of Aspergillus.
-Sporadic cases of individuals with aspergillosis also occur in the wild, but are more likely to go unnoticed.
+Outbreaks are more likely to occur when populations that flock together in high densities such as during migrations are exposed to a common source of Aspergillus.
+Sporadic cases of individuals with aspergillosis also occur in the wild but are more likely to go unnoticed.
 Most outbreaks in waterfowl occur in the fall and early winter.
 All birds are more susceptible to aspergillosis in times of stress or reduced immune function.
 For example, birds that are malnourished, oiled, captured and placed in captivity, overcrowded, or suffering from another disease condition are more likely to develop clinical aspergillosis.
 Poor living conditions in captivity, such as poor ventilation and sanitation, high humidity and temperature, and old bird feed, can increase the concentration of Aspergillus spores and thus increase the chances of an aspergillosis outbreak within a captive flock.

 Several laboratory tests and microscopic evaluation can be used to identify the Aspergillus fungus.

 Treatment of aspergillosis is often not effective, but topical or injected anti-fungal drugs can be used to treat captive domestic or wild birds.
 Treatment can also include removal of the lesions and supportive care.
 Treatment of free-ranging wild birds is not feasible.